rm3l/datanucleus-gradle-plugin/README.md

     persistenceUnitName 'myPersistenceUnit'
     //... other options are possible
   }

+  //
+  testEnhance { //'testEnhance' task has exactly the same options as the 'enhance' one above
+    api 'JPA'
+    persistenceUnitName 'myTestPersistenceUnit'
+    //...
   }
+}
 ```

-Applying this plugin provides an `enhance` task that supports the same
+Applying this plugin provides an `enhance` task and a `testEnhance` task that support the same
 set of enhancement options as in the official datanucleus-maven-plugin, i.e.:

 | Property        | Default value           | Description  |